Skip to main content

 Misfits at Halloween

-Podcast - Misfits at Halloween . . .
+In this episode - Misfits at Halloween . . .

 Admittedly, like all agrarian communities, Cuba had its pranksters.
-Thankfully though, in our small, rural farming community of the late 1960s and early 70s, I’m happy to report there was no teen violence, no gang shootings, and no serious vandalism.
+Thankfully, though, in our small, rural farming community of the late 1960s and early 70s, I’m happy to report there was no teen violence, no gang shootings, and no serious vandalism.

-A group of us would hide behind Jim Welch’s garden fence on Main Street and hurl the leftover, soft, rotten tomatoes, at Barney’s squad car as he patrolled the town.
+A group of us would hide behind Jim Welch’s garden fence on Main Street and hurl the leftover, soft, rotten tomatoes at Barney’s squad car as he patrolled the town.

-For those of you who grew up or now live in a metropolitan area, patrolling our town meant cruising up and down Main street at about 15 MPH, a remarkable distance of 0.6 of a mile.
+For those of you who grew up or now live in a metropolitan area, patrolling our town meant cruising up and down Main Street at about 15 MPH, a remarkable distance of 0.6 of a mile.

 Anyway, we were cunning.
 After dark, we would fill paper bags with rotten tomatoes and shower Barney’s car as he patrolled Main Street.